Placement year degrees

 Self-employed placement years

-We'll support you if you choose to start up a business during a self-employed placement year.
+If you choose to start up a business during a self-employed placement year, you'll be doing it in the UK's most entrepreneurial city 2020 (Instant Offices) and we'll give you all the support you need.
 We run student enterprise programmes and events, and offer student startup advice.

 “For students seeking a placement I would say to absolutely do it, there is no wasted experience.
 Do everything you could possibly do and step out of your comfort zone, you will learn a lot about yourself."